-Software has enabled us to acquire voice recordings direct from the talent's wardrobe - often within minutes of emailing them the script.
+Technology now enables us to acquire voice recordings direct from the talent's wardrobe - often within minutes of emailing the script.
 While this appears to save studio time and money, the read can sometimes miss the point of the commercial, or have the wrong feel or energy from having not being directed by a second set of ears - those of the producer.

 One thing that hasn't changed, is that advertising is created by people, voiced by people and produced by people to motivate people to buy something made by people (or at least for people)!
 How effective this is, depends on how people perceive the message.

 While most of us strive to produce effective advertising, others are resorting to creating commercials that miss the opportunity to truly engage the intended audience.